SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/18 - Using a Main Function.md

 In this lesson, you will learn how to organize programs that use **multiple functions across multiple files**, while preventing code from running when a file is imported as a module.
 You will learn how and why to use a `main` function, and how Python decides what code should run.

-This lesson is designed to make these ideas as **clear and predictable** as possible.

 # Important Information

-As programs grow, they often:

-* Use many functions
-* Use helper files (modules)
-* Have one clear place where the program *starts*
+As programs grow, they often use many different functions.
+There may be multiple modules that are being imported.
+Usually you want your program to start at one specifc point, but this can become more difficult as more and more code is added to your projects.
+This can be solved by structuring your project around a `main()` function.

 Without structure, importing files can cause code to run when you do **not** want it to.

 ## The Problem: Code Running on Import

 By default, **Python runs every line of code in a file from top to bottom**.

-That includes:

-* `print()` statements
-* Function calls
-* Any code not inside a function
+That includes `print()` statements, function calls, variable declaration and intialization, and any code not inside a function.

 Example: